DarkMaps/DarkMapsServer/README.md

 **Provide a new signed pre key**

 Send a new signed prekey to the server.
-Requires token authentication and request signing.
+Requires token authentication.
 ```
 /v1/<sender's device registration ID>/signedprekeys/ POST